-Shared update processing (see section "Shared update processing" on page 32 and section "AccessParameter" on page 53) of a FileInputRecordStream is possible with the ISAM and UPAM access methods.
+Shared update processing (see section "Shared update processing" and section "AccessParameter") of a FileInputRecordStream is possible with the ISAM and UPAM access methods.
 However, with UPAM only PAM files can be opened in shared update processing.
 Because the file is opened for reading only, all accesses are made without locks.
 As a result, no access conflicts can arise.
 However, it must be expected that another application changes the contents of the record in the meantime.